Testing ChatGPT Ads Before the Market Crowds In

 If a message wins in sponsored AI results, it may belong in:

-This is why paid experimentation should not live in a silo.
-Early-stage media testing often reveals the language the market actually uses when it is problem-aware but not yet vendor-committed.
+This is why paid experimentation shouldn’t live in a silo.
+Early-stage media testing often reveals the language the market actually uses when it’s problem-aware but not yet vendor-committed.
+The same principle applies to organic AI visibility, which is why teams should also review AI Overviews and Organic Clicks: What SMBs Should Measure.

 What to watch besides CPC